Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Here’s what Duane Forrester (Senior Project Manager for Bing) said about the importance of it.

 “Your goal should be that when a visitor lands on your page, the content answers all of their needs, encouraging their next action to remain with you.
 If your content does not encourage them to remain with you, they will leave.
-The search engines can get a sense of this by watching the dwell time.”
+The search engines can get a sense of this by watching the dwell overall time.”

 Although Google never officially stated that dwell time is a ranking factor but most experts think Google considers it while ranking a page to provide better user experience.